surister/cratedb-guide/docs/index.md

 ## Reference Architectures

-Reference architectures involving
-CrateDB for various use-cases.
+Reference architectures illustrating how CrateDB can be used in a variety of use-cases.

 ::::{grid} 1
 :padding: 0